Quantum teleportation: Non-technical summary

-For actual teleportation, it is required that an entangled quantum state or Bell state be created for the qubit to be transferred.
+For actual teleportation, it is required that an entangled quantum state be created for the qubit to be transferred.
 Entanglement imposes statistical correlations between otherwise distinct physical systems by creating or placing two or more separate particles into a single, shared quantum state.
-This intermediate state contains two particles whose quantum states are dependent on each other as they form a connection: if one particle is moved, the other particle will move along with it.
-Any changes that one particle of the entanglement undergoes, the other particle will also undergo that change, causing the entangled particles to act as one quantum state.
+This intermediate state contains two particles whose quantum states are related to each other: measuring one particle's state provides information about the measurement of the other particle's state.
 These correlations hold even when measurements are chosen and performed independently, out of causal contact from one another, as verified in Bell test experiments.
-Thus, an observation resulting from a measurement choice made at one point in spacetime seems to instantaneously affect outcomes in another region, even though light hasn't yet had time to travel the distance; a conclusion seemingly at odds with special relativity.
+Thus, an observation resulting from a measurement choice made at one point in spacetime seems to instantaneously affect outcomes in another region, even though light hasn't yet had time to travel the distance, a conclusion seemingly at odds with special relativity.
 This is known as the EPR paradox.
-However such correlations can never be used to transmit any information faster than the speed of light, a statement encapsulated in the no-communication theorem.
+However, such correlations can never be used to transmit any information faster than the speed of light, a statement encapsulated in the no-communication theorem.
 Thus, teleportation as a whole can never be superluminal, as a qubit cannot be reconstructed until the accompanying classical information arrives.

-The sender will then prepare the particle (or information) in the qubit and combine with one of the entangled particles of the intermediate state, causing a change of the entangled quantum state.
-The changed state of the entangled particle is then sent to an analyzer that will measure this change of the entangled state.
-The "change" measurement will allow the receiver to recreate the original information that the sender had resulting in the information being teleported or carried between two people that have different locations.
-Since the initial quantum information is "destroyed" as it becomes part of the entanglement state, the no-cloning theorem is maintained as the information is recreated from the entangled state and not copied during teleportation.
+The sender will combine the particle, whose information is teleported, with one of the entangled particles, causing a change of the overall entangled quantum state.
+Of this changed state, the particles in the receiver's possession are then sent to an analyzer that will measure the change of the entangled state.
+The "change" measurement will allow the receiver to recreate the original information that the sender had, resulting in the information being teleported or carried between two people that have different locations.
+Since the initial quantum information is "destroyed" as it becomes part of the entangled state, the no-cloning theorem is maintained as the information is recreated from the entangled state and not copied during teleportation.